joerivanveen/bloembraaden/README.md

 Unfortunately there is no workaround, this has to be fixed.
 Working on it.

 ### SSL
-Both static as well as the Bloembraaden site / vhost must use ssl.
+Both static and the Bloembraaden site / vhost must use ssl.
 Bloembraaden does not work without ssl.
 When you add sites in the Bloembraaden admin, currently you need to configure their ssl separately on the server.

 ## Database